danklotz/openNotes/micro-reviews.md

 - **I**
 - [I am Legend](https://www.imdb.com/title/tt0480249/?ref_=nm_knf_t_1).
 This movie was better than I expected: Not great, but good mind candy.
 - [Inception](https://www.imdb.com/title/tt1375666/?ref_=hm_fanfav_tt_15_pd_fp1).
 This movie gets a tumps up.
+I loved this movie when I first watched it, but over (and rewatching it more often) I became a bit skeptical.
 I don't think it is as smart as everyone claims it is.
-Yet, Inception is clever and well made.
+Yet, Inception is clever, well made, and the acting is splendid
 - [Isle of Dogs](https://www.imdb.com/title/tt5104604/?ref_=nm_flmg_act_5).
 Love the movie.
 It seems to be made with so much love.
 It is eye-catching, unique, creative and beautiful.
 The dogs are great too!

 - **J**